DoctorMcKay/node-steam-user/README.md

 - `domain` - If an email code is needed, the domain name of the address where the email was sent. `null` if an app code is needed.
 - `callback` - Should be called when the code is available.
 	- `code` - The Steam Guard auth code
+- `lastCodeWrong` - `true` if you're using 2FA and the last code you provided was wrong, `false` otherwise

 If the `promptSteamGuardCode` option is disabled, this event will be emitted when Steam requests a Steam Guard code from us.
 You should collect the code from the user somehow and then call the `callback` with the code as the sole argument.